We are able to deliver accredited, short-duration training that is focused on a myriad of issues and entirely centred on the participant's needs.

 Promoting healthy relationships.
 Looking at relationship dynamics, when behaviour constitutes abuse (physical and mental) and LGBTQI+ issues.

-Boys and girls separate.
+Males and Females separate.

 Develop an awareness of the scientific, social, and cultural factors of sexual health, the effects of porn and the sex industry on perceptions of healthy sexual relationships.

-Happy Mind, Happy Life
+Happy Mind, Happy Life, Resilience

 Living a F.U.L.L Life